catamphetamine/javascript-time-ago/README.md

 ## Localization internals

 The localization resides in the [`locale`](https://github.com/catamphetamine/javascript-time-ago/tree/master/locale) folder.

-The format a localization is:
+The format of a localization is:

 ```js
 {